reedspool/reeds-website-custom-jsx-mdx-static-site-generator-experiment/README.md

 Copy static files from source to the build output directory.

-### `npm run build:jsxString`
+### `npm run build:jsxString` and `npm run build:jsxBrowser`

-Compile JSX implementation from its source `MyJSXImplementation.tsx` to a `tmp/` JS file.
-When you inject this file into a JSX file (or `.tsx`), it provides a JSX implementation that outputs a big string which contains all the HTML.
+Compile JSX implementation from its sources, one for strings and one for browser elements, to `tmp/` JS files.
+When you inject these files into a JSX file (or `.tsx`), it provides a JSX implementation that outputs a big string which contains all the HTML.

-The JSX implementation consists of two exports, `MyJSXFactory` and `MyJSXFragmentFactory` which respectively match what I wrote in my `tsconfig.json` entries `jsxFactory` and `jsxFragmentFactory`.
+Each JSX implementation consists of two exports, `MyJSXFactory` and `MyJSXFragmentFactory` which respectively match what I wrote in my `tsconfig.json` entries `jsxFactory` and `jsxFragmentFactory`.

 ### `npm run build:buildCompiler`